152 mm SpGH DANA

 The DANA (Dělo automobilní nabíjené automaticky - gun on truck loaded automatically) is a wheeled self-propelled artillery piece.
 It is also known as the Samohybná Kanónová Húfnica vzor 77 (ShKH vz.
 77; self-propelled gun howitzer model 77).
 It was designed by Konštrukta Trenčín and built by ZTS Dubnica nad Váhom in the former Czechoslovakia (now Slovakia).
 Introduced in the 1970s, it was the first wheeled 152 mm self-propelled artillery gun to enter service.
 It is based on a modified eight-wheel drive (8×8) Tatra 815 chassis with excellent cross-country mobility.

 Compared to tracked vehicles, wheeled vehicles have the advantages of being cheaper to build and easier to maintain with greater strategic mobility.
-Tyre pressure can be regulated via a central tyre inflation system (CTIS) to allow good mobility off-road and there is power-assisted steering on the front four wheels.
+Tyre pressure can be regulated via a central tire inflation system to allow good mobility off-road and there is power-assisted steering on the front four wheels.
 Three hydraulic stabilisers are lowered into the ground before firing the main gun, and a roof-mounted crane is available to assist with ammunition loading.

 The crew of the DANA consists of a driver (who operates the hydraulic stabilisers), the commander sitting in the front cabin, the gunner (aims the gun and opens fire) and loader operator (selects the appropriate amount of powder charges) are on the left side of the turret, the ammo handler (sets the shells' primers) is on the right side of the turret.

-Original DANA had manual fire control and automatic reloader.
-The latest version, DANA M2, also has computerised automatic fire control, allowing reduction of crew to as few as only two.
+The original DANA had manual fire control and an autoloader.
+The latest version, MORANA, has computerised automatic fire control, allowing reduction of crew to three.

 Development

-The DANA was designed in the late 1970s by Konštrukta Trenčín to provide the Czechoslovak People's Army with an indigenous self-propelled indirect fire support weapon without having to resort to purchasing the Soviet 2S3 Akatsiya SPG.
+The DANA was designed in the late 1970s by Konštrukta Trenčín to provide the Czechoslovak People's Army with an indigenous self-propelled indirect fire support weapon without having to resort to purchasing the Soviet 2S3 Akatsiya.
 Design work was completed in 1976 and the DANA project was handed off to production at ZTS Dubnica nad Váhom.
 It was accepted into service in 1981, and by 1994 over 750 units had been built.

 The DANA was also exported to Poland, Libya, and Georgia.